 And it is full of marsh-loving birds – as you might expect.
-I wasn’t able to get great photos of the bird life I saw (which is why I didn’t initially publish these photos) but I think this is a (slightly blurred) female reed bunting.
+I wasn’t able to get great photos of the bird life I saw but I think this is a (slightly blurred) female reed bunting.

 This looks like a reed warbler though it might just as easily be a marsh warbler.
 (An expert can have trouble telling them apart … so take your pick).

-Up on the skyline, beyond the marsh, sits a handsome windmill, and whilst pointing my lens at that, a bird of prey floated into frame.
-It didn’t come very close and at first I thought it was a buzzard.
+On the skyline, beyond the marsh, sits a handsome windmill, and whilst pointing my lens at that, a bird of prey floated into view.
+It didn’t come very close and initially, I thought it was a buzzard.

-It was only by using binoculars that I realised it was much rarer than that.
-This was a marsh harrier – one of only three or four hundred pairs breeding in the UK.
+It was only with binoculars that I realised it was much rarer than that.
+This is a marsh harrier – one of only three or four hundred pairs breeding in the UK.
 I felt honoured to see it – if only from a distance.
 (It’s tagged with green for easier spotting and identification, I suppose.
 Or else canny advertising for salted peanuts).